 - Take at least two weeks off work

 You most probably will feel sore after the whole procedure, so you have to allocate time to rest.
 Two weeks is just enough for you to feel less sore and tired when you return to work.
 Not doing so may cause excessive tension on the wound and impede its healing.
-You must also move your body from time to time to reduce the risk of blood clot.
+You must also move your body from time to time to reduce the risk of a blood clot.

 - Utilize this time to have a balanced diet